0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Starting the next verse, the protagonist tries to find other ways out of the cycle he put himself into.
 Out of desperation, he chooses to attempt self-deliverance.
 He is so overcome with shame and longing, at this point, he believes that this was the only way out.
 After the attempt, he feels the damage he did as blood drains down his esophagus.
 Out of fear, he begs for someone to finish the job he started.
 The angel he prays to is a stand-in for a rescue that never comes by his side.
 He wants someone to make the pain end at all costs, even if that pain is ended by tragedy.

-- The narrator has graduated from shame to active death wish.
-The “angel” he prays to is a desperate, ironic figure.
-A stand-in for the rescue that never comes, or for the abuser whose love he’s still conflating with salvation.
-The blood in his throat is both the physical evidence of abuse and the choking reality of being trapped with no exit.
-- A desperate attempt to leave the relationship is by suicide
-- He thinks the only way to leave is by ending it all because he could not take the shame and hurt from letting it end

 ```ad-quote
 title: **lost in translation** 1:2:3-4
 But it's always a fight just to provе that I might